The Adventures of Cyclops and Phoenix

 The Adventures of Cyclops and Phoenix is a four-issue comic book mini-series written by Scott Lobdell, drawn by Gene Ha, and published by American company Marvel Comics in 1994.
 It revealed much of the back story for the character Cable, much of which had been implied before, but was still shrouded in mystery and uncertainty.
 The series' title characters are two of the founding members of the X-Men, a group of superpowered mutants dedicated to confronting the bigotry that afflicts their people, and stopping mutants with evil motives.
 They have regular adventures which fall into almost every subgenre of science fiction imaginable, including frequent encounters with time travel.

-Holocaust's name was mentioned by Apocalypse in issue #4, a year before the character made its first actual appearance (first referred in Stryfe's Strike Files) in the "Age of Apocalypse" story arc.

-Back story
+Backstory

 Shortly after Jean Grey (Phoenix) was believed dead, Cyclops (her longtime love interest, real name Scott Summers) met a woman who was almost her exact duplicate named Madelyne Pryor.
 Unbeknownst to either of them at the time, Pryor was a clone of Jean Grey, created by Mister Sinister.
 Sinister was given vast powers by the virtually immortal mutant Apocalypse, but he feared Apocalypse's power and began to investigate a means to defeat him.
 He discovered that the combination of Summers and Grey's DNA would produce a mutant of sufficient power to do this.
 With Jean Grey apparently dead, and Sinister for some reason unable to combine their DNA artificially, he created Pryor and positioned her to make contact with Cyclops.
 His plan worked: the two married and had a child, whom they named Nathan Summers.

 Some time later, Jean Grey was revealed to be alive, and her reappearance led to a series of events that caused Madelyne Pryor to become insane and eventually kill herself (as told in the Inferno crossover).
 The baby was left in the care of Cyclops and Jean, who were now part of the group X-Factor.

 Shortly after, X-Factor had an encounter with Apocalypse in X-Factor #68, and the villain infected the young baby with a techno-organic virus.
 The virus was rapidly converting his body into a machine, and had already consumed one of his arms.
 Unsure of what to do, at that moment a mysterious woman calling herself Askani appeared in front of them.
 She revealed that she was from the distant future, and had the means to save the child, but it would mean that they would likely never see him again.
 In reality, the child grew up to be the mutant Cable, who had journeyed back into the past and who had appeared a few months before this event in New Mutants #87.